Wildfire moves closer to Glacier National Park’s scenic road

 MISSOULA, Mont.
 (AP) — A wildfire in Montana’s Glacier National Park is forcing more evacuations and has burned within a half-mile of the scenic Going-to-the-Sun Road.

-The Missoulian newspaper reported Sunday that officials say protecting the highway through the park is their priority, with firefighters installing hoses and sprinklers to prevent it from spreading there.
+Protecting the highway through the park is officials’ priority, with firefighters installing hoses and sprinklers to prevent it from spreading there, The Missoulian newspaper reported Sunday.

-If that happens, operations chief Rocky Gilbert says destabilization could lead rock and trees to fall for years.
+If that happens, destabilization could lead rock and trees to fall for years, operations chief Rocky Gilbert said.

-Part of the road is closed.
-Officials evacuated the Fish Creek Campground and told residents in the small town of Apgar on Lake McDonald that they might have to leave.
+Part of the 50-mile, two-lane road is closed.
+The road spans the width of the park and crosses the Continental Divide, according to the Visit Montana website.

 Most Read Nation & World Stories